Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 In the High Definition Render Pipeline (HDRP), some features work differently between major versions of Unity.
 This document helps you upgrade HDRP from Unity 2019.2 to 2019.3.

+## New Scene

+New Scene system in HDRP rely on a prefab in your project.
+If you have already configured one with the Wizard, you need to update it.

+The easiest way is to ask the Wizard to recreate a new on:

+1. Open the Wizard (**Window > Render Pipeline > HD Render Pipeline Wizard**)
+2. Remove the prefab set in **Default Scene Prefab**.
+3. [*Optional*] Keep a copy of your previous prefab if it have been customized to not lost your version.
+To do so, just rename the prefab.
+It will prevent to be overridden.
+4. Look at the **Configuration Checking** below for the line **Default Scene Prefab** and click on the **Fix** button.
+5. [*Optional*] Report your custom change in the new created prefab.

+Then repeat this for **Default DXR Scene Prefab** if you were also using DXR.

 <a name="ProceduralSky"></a>

 ## Procedural Sky